-Between 2015 and 2016, staff at California’s 10 shelters for abused and neglected children called local law enforcement agencies 14,000 times regarding the kids in their care.
+Between 2015 and 2016, the staff at California’s 10 shelters for abused and neglected children called local law enforcement agencies 14,000 times regarding the kids in their care.
 During those same years, children entered various county juvenile halls nearly 200 times.

-Shelter staff undergo specialized training on how to care for traumatized children, yet the kids in their care are commonly arrested for acts like kicking, shoving, or biting their caregivers.
+Shelter staff members undergo specialized training on how to care for traumatized children, yet the kids in their care are commonly arrested for acts like kicking, shoving, or biting their caregivers.

 A total of approximately 5,400 kids passed through CA’s shelters in 2016.